Faculty Spotlight: Dr. Cody Palmer

-Editor's Note: This is the twenty-sixth in a series of spotlights on Mathematics and Statistics Faculty.
-Ms. Johnson attended SFA before joining us as a lecturer in Fall 2006.
+Editor's Note: This is the twenty-seventh in a series of spotlights on Mathematics and Statistics Faculty.
+Dr. Palmer joined us as an assistant professor in Fall 2026.
+Also, Dr. Palmer says this is one of his favorite family photos because it is comically serious.
+Agreed!

 Do you have a hobby or collect something?
 How did you get into that?